 Given proposed height of the new structures and the elevated decks at their rear, the existing homes on Victoria Circle would be significantly impacted.
 This could be better studied if the developer produced accurate building and site sections that reach to the existing neighbors' homes.
+Current civil plans include a landscape plan that indicate a long wall of 63 four to five-foot tall arborvitae to screen the development from the Victoria Circle neighbors.
+A site section that includes the new development and the neighbors would make it possible to assess the effectiveness of this screening strategy.
+It is likely that it will take a number of years before there is any significant screening afforded by these plantings.

-e.
 Viewsheds of the project visible from the public street, public areas and from the vantage point of nearby residential neighborhoods f.
 Pedestrian and vehicular access and circulation, adequacy of accessible provisions.
 Of particular interest are the implications of access and egress in terms of pedestrians, bicyclists and motorists.
 Adequacy of parking, visitor loading, drop-off/pick-up facilities.

 As noted above, there will be significant visual, and perhaps acoustical impact to the development's neighbors on Victoria Circle.
 Neighbors on Sybil Street will see some impact related to the loss of trees resulting from the extension of Dupee Street.
+No change.